chrisspen/freekey/README.rst

 Overview
 --------
-Monitors key presses system-wide and runs commands in response to certain key presses.
+Monitors key presses system-wide and runs custom commands in response to certain key presses.

 This script was initially designed to allow the multimedia keys to still